bennito254/ci-updater/README.md

 # CI Updater Library
-This is a library to update custom PHP applications.
+This is a very simple PHP script library to check updates and install them for your custom PHP applications.

 ## Requirements
  - PHP 5.3+